itsvictoroyedeji/shopify-sections/README.md

 > Optionally, you can add `{{ 'newfonts.css' | asset_url | stylesheet_tag }}` under the "powerups-mobile" code if you want to use a custom `@font-face` font.

+14. _Important step:_ To prevent videos from stopping after clicking a product variant in Shopify: In the Shopify code editor, in `assets/media-gallery.js`, CLICK anywhere in the window under that tab.
+Then use ctrl + f (or command + f on mac) to find this line: `window.pauseAllMedia();`

+15. Once you find that line, comment it out.
+You can simply highlight that line and type `ctrl + /` (or `command + /` on macs) to comment out that line.
+Click `Save` to save your changes.

 ## Now it's time to add your new power-up sections.
 Here's how to do it: